Increase your impact on clinical thinking and practice

 What topics would you like DTB to cover in future issues?
 In terms of your prescribing practice, what are the key issues you face today?

-As this year is DTB’s 50th anniversary, we want to ensure that we continue to provide readers with the most relevant and up-to-date information.
+We want to ensure that we continue to provide readers with the most relevant and up-to-date information.
 If you have any suggestions about the topics or articles you would like to see published in DTB, please email us at.

 Become an author

 Authors are needed to write the first draft of articles, which are always seen as the nucleus of the process.
 Articles are likely to change considerably before publication, with the original author being closely involved at each stage.
 The final article is published anonymously, reflecting the wide nature of the collaboration and the fact that the views expressed are those of DTB itself.
-Copyright over all versions of the draft rests with BMJ Group (the publisher of DTB).
+Copyright over all versions of the draft rests with BMJ (the publisher of DTB).
 Authors are paid a set fee per article.

 Become a commentator